Professional Learning Opportunities

 Thriving YOUniversity will be presenting four sessions throughout the year, each focusing on different aspects of SEAL.
 Every session will offer unique takeaways and resources.
 Participants may register for one or multiple sessions.
 Additional information about session topics can be found on the PD calendar under the Resources tab in CTI Navigate.

 Research shows that social and emotional skills are foundational for success in school, the workplace, and life.
 For SEL to be successful and sustainable with students, it must begin with the adults.
 In this session, participants will explore the research supporting SEAL (Social, Emotional, and Academic Learning) and engage in self-reflection, discussions, and activities they can immediately use with students and colleagues.
-This session builds participants’ understanding of SEAL to strengthen their own social-emotional competencies, enhance their ability to model and teach these skills to students, and increase capacity to integrate SEAL into school and classroom practices.

 Session 4: More Than a Strategy – Using SEL to Transform Your Classroom